-A University, like any community, must have regulations and/or standards by which its members abide and procedures by which its organizations function.
+A College, like any community, must have regulations and/or standards by which its members abide and procedures by which its organizations function.
 The standards should provide order and an atmosphere conducive to intellectual and personal development.

 - The student who has been accused of a violation will be informed of the charges in writing or orally at the time of the administrative hearing.

 - The student will be informed of the nature of the evidence against him/her.